-My very first backpacking trip abroad was as a three month solo journey across Europe — although I didn’t plan it to be that way.
-I was actually supposed to go with a friend but about two months before our departure she had to cancel.
+My very first backpacking trip abroad was a three-month solo journey across Europe — although I didn’t plan it to be that way.
+I was actually supposed to go with a friend, but about two months before our departure she had to cancel.

-After it was all said and done I discovered how much I loved solo travel.
+After all was said and done, I discovered how much I loved solo travel.
 Sure, there were some not-so-great times and I made a few mistakes, but I would do it all over again if I had the chance.
-But one of my biggest surprises was that I met a large number of solo female travels in Europe — there were probably one or two at every hostel I stayed at!
+One of the biggest surprises was that I met a large number of other solo female travelers in Europe — there were probably one or two at every hostel I stayed at!

 I’ve gathered some of my best tips and advice for solo women travelers in Europe.
 These are the things I wish I would have known before I traveled to Europe alone.
 I urge you all to learn from my mistakes!

 Get Out of Your Comfort Zone

 The first week of traveling solo was the toughest for me.
 I was still a little timid, and I tended to keep to myself.
 I would spend all day walking around and then come back to the hostel and not have anyone to talk to.

 Then one night I decided to cook a meal for myself at the hostel.
 I went down to the kitchen and there was another solo female traveler trying to organize a group meal.
 She asked me if I wanted to chip in a little money, and she would make a big meal for whoever was interested.

 There ended up being around 15 people who gathered for the meal.
 It was a ton of fun and everyone had a great time.
 I finally met a lot of people, and I spent the next two days hanging out with the girl who organized the meal.
 And that is when I realized that solo travelers have to put a bit of effort into meeting people.
 From that point on, I had very little trouble meeting people.